by Murali Mohana Gowda

 In a short span of 3 years, Dhrupad Sabha has managed to establish itself as a reputed Dhrupad festival in the country with little support from outside.
 This could not be possible without the unconditional support of artist community as the programs are largely self-funded so far.
 The Trust is aiming to organise a mega Dhrupad Sabha in March 2019 celebrating the birth centenary of Pandit ji and seeks support from individuals and institutions, private as well as the government.

-The next Dhrupad Sabha will be held in March 2017 in Patna.
+The last Dhrupad Sabha was held in March 2017 in Patna.

 In memory of Ustad Zia Mohiuddin and Ustad Zia Fariduddin Dagar